Smrutthi/M3_Project/1_Requirements/README.md

 # Introduction
 Windshield wipers generally necessary for maintaining appropriate vision for the driver, especially in modern high-speed cars.
-In this project, the wiper blades' speed varies in accordance with the rate of rainfall.
+Rain, snow, mud, pollen, frost, and other pollutants are swept away by wiper blades in cars.
+In this project, the wiper blades' speed is varied in accordance with the rate of rainfall.
 # Features
 # Research
 # Software Used
-STM CUBE IDE
+* STM CUBE IDE
 # Component Description

 # Working Procedure

 # SWOT Analysis
 ![SWOT-Analysis-Examples](https://user-images.githubusercontent.com/89585989/168295365-8f0ae206-d032-4646-becf-61d72a3a18c1.png)
 ## Strength